es-ude/elastic-ai.creator/README.md

 DTO (Data Transfer Object) which receives all necessary parameters from the user to translate the layer to VHDL and returns a `VHDLModule` as the result of the translation.

-An incomplete class diagram showing this for the `AbstractLSTM` layer is the following:
+An incomplete class diagram showing this for the `LSTMTranslatable` and `Linear1dTranslatable` is the following:

 ```mermaid
 classDiagram